adielcristo/symfony-doc-pt-br/testing/end_to_end.rst

     $ vendor/bin/bdi detect drivers

-Panther will detect and use automatically drivers stored in the ``drivers/`` directory of your project when installing them manually.
-You can download `ChromeDriver`_ for Chromium or Chromeand `GeckoDriver`_ for Firefox and put them anywhere in your ``PATH`` or in the ``drivers/`` directory of your project.
+Panther will detect and automatically use drivers stored in the ``drivers/`` directory of your project when installing them manually.
+You can download `ChromeDriver`_ for Chromium or Chrome and `GeckoDriver`_ for Firefox and put them anywhere in your ``PATH`` or in the ``drivers/`` directory of your project.

 Alternatively, you can use the package manager of your operating system